 Please note that if you have not already completed one full year of full-time college or university enrollment in liberal arts and science courses by the time you submit your application, you must meet the same standardized testing requirements that are outlined on our Standardized Tests page for Freshman Applicants.

-The most competitive applicants have taken liberal arts and science/engineering courses at their current institution and have earned a 3.3 grade point average or higher, though there is no minimum or cut-off GPA required for admission.
+The most competitive applicants have taken liberal arts and science/engineering courses at their current institution and have demonstrated strengths in the fields of science, technology, engineering, and higher level mathematics.

 Some programs within the Polytechnic School of Engineering will require that admitted students re-take courses taken at a student's previous college/university upon arrival at NYU.
 This requirement ensures that students have thoroughly mastered material of foundational and prerequisite courses as they are taught at New York University.
 Students should not assume that all previous applicable coursework or pre-requisites will count towards their major at NYU.
 Note that when a student is required to re-take a course at NYU, credit towards the major degree will only be given for the re-taken course.
 NYU does not count credits for a similar course twice.

 Applicants should note that the Polytechnic School of Engineering does not offer summer transfer admission.

 Applicants seeking a second bachelor’s in engineering should not use the Common Application and should instead follow the instructions given here.